LopezGroup-ICIQ/care/README.md

 eval_crn [-i INPUT] [-bp BP] [-o OUTPUT] [-ncpu NUM_CPU]
 ```

 This script requires an input toml file defining the material/surface of interest, the model of choice and its settings.
 The output is a ``ReactionNetwork`` object stored as pickle file.
 You can find examples of input files [here](./src/care/scripts/input_examples/eval_crn/).

+For macOS we noticed a lower performance in the CRN generation due to Python multiprocessing (see *Contexts and start methods* in the [documentation](https://docs.python.org/3/library/multiprocessing.html))

 ### Microkinetic simulation